About

 Your answer is more important than what I think.
 Would I encourage my child to become a journalist?
 No. Why?
 Because I'd like him to earn more money and work less hours than I do.
 Would I be upset if he chose to become a journalist?
 No, because that would be his choice and I want him to be happy with whatever career he pursues.

-After graduate school, I applied for jobs covering the news in Chicago, but only received job offers in small markets that were offering very little pay.
+After graduate school, I applied for jobs covering the news on air and in print, but I only received job offers in small markets that were offering very little pay.
 So instead, I took a corporate job in Chicago where I wrote for the company magazine.
 It was boring, but the pay was better than the journalism jobs.
 When I got home from work, I freelanced for music magazines.
 This led to a full-time job at a major Chicago newspaper, where I was later promoted to Pop Music Critic.

 To be clear, I didn't do any internships and didn't even know they existed.
 I hadn't intended on pursuing journalism.
 (I was going to be an attorney.)